Guidelines

 About the author

-The Texan Writer was launched in the spring of 2026 by four professors at Tarleton State University.
-By publishing some of the strong writing being produced in English classes at Tarleton, they hope to encourage and reward the university’s student body.
-With that goal in mind, they are currently seeking submissions for the first issue, which will appear in April 2026.
+The Texan Writer was launched in the spring of 2026 by four professors in North Texas.
+By publishing some of the strong writing being produced at their university, specifically in the Department of English and Languages, they hope to encourage and reward their university’s student body.
+They are currently seeking submissions for upcoming issues, the deadlines for The Texan Writer being March 31st for the spring issue and October 31st for the fall.